 Optionally leave a thank-you note after a successful claim.

-The user returns to the normal app flow instead of staying stuck inside the match map.
+The helper returns to the normal app flow instead of staying stuck inside the match map.

 The app supports private and public groups.
-Public groups can require join approval, let owners or co-owners generate an 8.5 x 11 invite poster, and use QR-based join flows to bring in more helpers for a school, workplace, apartment lobby, little free library, or event recovery station.
+Public groups can require join approval, let owners or co-owners create an 8.5 x 11 invite poster, and use QR codes to welcome more Helpers at a school, workplace, apartment lobby, little free library, or event recovery station.
+Invite notifications use red badges and unread dots, and poster links follow the group's current privacy and approval settings.

 Choose whether join approval is required and whether invite-poster generation is allowed.